 Before our monsoon formed in Cairo, there was India.
 Although Egypt would be my first time traveling alone, India remains the prologue of prologues; my first backpacking experience.

 Having had a few weeks off for vacation, I tagged along when my college buddy #1 Rahul invited me to visit his family in India with college buddy #2, Dan.
 Then college buddy #3, Avanti, invited me to crash at her place in Mumbai, while Isaac (guess again, college buddy #4), had been backpacking the backwaters of Kerala.
-I planned to visit them all
+With everyone seemingly in one country at the same time, I planned to visit them all.

 I flew into Mumbai on a late January night upon the arrival of a new year.